Oops19/TS4-TuningInspector/README.md

 This mod is incompatible with Scumbumbo’s Inspector, which uses the same `inspect` cheat command.

-That tool required editing and reloading scripts repeatedly — something I’ve done many times and didn’t enjoy.
+Scumbumbo’s tool requires editing and reloading scripts repeatedly — something I’ve done many times and didn’t enjoy.
 This version accepts Python objects (classes, tuples, etc.) directly as parameters, eliminating the need for constant script edits.

+---

 # 📝 Addendum

 ## 🔄 Game compatibility
-This mod has been tested with `The Sims 4` 1.119.109, S4CL 3.15, TS4Lib 0.3.42.
+This mod has been tested with `The Sims 4` 1.119.109, S4CL 3.17, TS4Lib 0.3.42.
 It is expected to remain compatible with future releases of TS4, S4CL, and TS4Lib.

 ## 📦 Dependencies